SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Evaluation Methodology

-Regarding the previous implementations, we implemented E-PUR scheduling~\mbox{\cite{DBLP:journals/corr/abs-1711-07480}} by modifying LSTM-Sharp's architecture in order to enable a thorough comparison of our design with the state-of-the-art ASIC-based LSTM acceleration.
+Regarding the previous implementations, we implemented E-PUR scheduling~\mbox{\cite{DBLP:journals/corr/abs-1711-07480}} by modifying SHARP's architecture in order to enable a thorough comparison of our design with the state-of-the-art ASIC-based LSTM acceleration.
 Moreover, since BrainWave is not open sourced, we developed a cycle-accurate performance model for the BrainWave FPGA implementation~\mbox{\cite{8416814}}.
+Similar to previous designs~\cite{8416814,DBLP:journals/corr/abs-1711-07480}, we assume the input-features and model-parameters already exist in the main-memory before the accelerator begins the LSTM processing.
 We validated the correctness of our model, by comparing against the number of cycles reported in~\cite{8416814}, using the Structurally-Constrained Model Critical-Path analysis.
 In order to have a fair comparison, our BrainWave implementation does not account for the network latency.